littleblackfish/i529/viterbi/README.md

   3. **Return the most likely hidden sequence** as output.

 You have 50 minutes.

+You can use the example in the slide #18 as a test case to test your program.

 I will be walking around answering questions.